The parenthood effect in urban mobility: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Laura Lotero for helpful discussions during the preliminary stages of the work.
-AC acknowledges financial support from the Ram\'on y Cajal program through the grant RYC2023-044587-I.
+AC acknowledges financial support from the Ram\'on y Cajal program through the grant RYC2023-044587-I. AC acknowldeges financial support from the Spanish Ministerio de Ciencia e Innovaci\'on, through project No. PID2024-158120NB-C22.